-Business Administration Course Offerings
+Business Administration

-BUS 101 FIRST YEAR SEMINAR
+BUS 101 FIRST YEAR BUSINESS SEMINAR CREDITS: 2

 The first year seminar is designed to facilitate the integration of conceptual and practical learning in business as well as in college.
 This course utilizes team and individual-based learning methods while introducing many basic business and managerial concepts.
 Students will participate in team-building exercises and discuss professionalism as it relates to business.
-Deliverables include logs, essays, team projects.
+Deliverables include logs, essays and team projects.
 Guest speakers will attend to discuss specific issues related to business and career development topics.
 This course is the foundation for the following three business seminars that are taken in students' sophomore, junior and senior years.
 Offered fall.

-BUS 115 ESSENTIALS OF BUSINESS
+BUS 115 ESSENTIALS OF BUSINESS CREDITS: 4

 This course analyzes the functioning of organizations in our society and the way in which organizations cope with external forces in a changing and uncertain global environment.
 The course focuses on the internal arrangement and practices of organizations, covering aspects such as management, employees, customers, finance and controls.
 Offered fall and spring.
-Exploration Area: Social Sciences
+Exploration Area: Social Sciences their major concentration through the use of presentations from speakers and individual assessments.
+Through readings and exercises, individual and team based, students will learn skills that will enhance their performance as a business student and a future business professional.
+Deliverables include résumés and reflective essays which will enable students to complete E-Portfolio requirements.
+This course provides the foundation for the seminars required in junior and senior years.
+Offered fall.
+Prerequisite: BUS 101, or BUS 115 or taken concurrently

-BUS 201 SOPHOMORE SEMINAR
+BUS 201 SOPHOMORE SEMINAR CREDITS: 1